 Not all meatless products work for every person.
 I don’t particularly like Quorn pieces, which is why I choose to use chickpeas in my curry instead of the meatless chicken alternative.
 It’s about trial and error and finding out what works for you and your family.
 I won’t pretend that chickpeas taste the same as chicken, but by seasoning them and cooking them slowly, they’re full of taste.

 Is it worth it?

 I personally think that going meat free for at least one day in the week is worth trying.
 It’s become ingrained in our routine now and on the days where we don’t consume meat, I don’t miss it.
 I often prepare meatless dump bags, so I can throw them in the slow cooker on a Monday morning, making meatless Monday meals effortless.
 I also make sides such as air fryer chips to go alongside these meals, meaning that going meat free doesn’t take me any more time than usual.
 If you need some recipe inspiration then check out these vegetarian and vegan favourites.

-As well as the health and environmental benefits that can come from reducing your meat intake, the monetary gain isn’t to be sniffed at.
+Meatless Monday benefits definitely include health and the environment.
+But when it comes to reducing your meat intake, the monetary gain isn’t to be sniffed at.
 If you go meat free for just one meal per week, then you could save over £100 a year.
 Make it three meals and you’d really start to see a difference.
 However, of course, if you don’t want to sacrifice your meat, then there are other ways to save money on food and to live a frugal life.

 Do you partake in no meat Monday?
 Or do you choose another day?
 What do you substitute your meat for?
 If you enjoyed this article, then check out my foodie section.